Vest, Kentucky: Population and Demographics

-The total population for Vest is 277.

 Infrastructure

 Transportation and Roads

 The main road that runs through Vest is KY-1087.
 From its start at the junction of KY-1087 and KY-550 to its end where it splits into KY-476, it runs about 20 miles long.

-The second road that runs from just in front of the Vest USPS office is KY-160.
-It leads out to the "Double Kwik" Convenience Store on interstate 80.
+The second road that runs from just in front of the Vest building is KY-160.

 Public and Private Education

-Beckham Combs Elementary School, named after Beckham Combs (a stalwart and beloved former icon in Knott County), was the only elementary school in Vest until its closure in 2006.
+Beckham Combs Elementary School, named after Beckham Combs (a former person in Knott County), was the elementary school near Vest until its closure in 2006.
 During its time open as a public elementary school, it offered education for children aged kindergarten through eighth grade.
 On average 136 students attended the school and there were 8 classroom teachers.
 Now that the school is closed, most students attend school in Hindman, Kentucky at Hindman Elementary School and Knott County Central High School.

 In the former elementary school's place, an attempt to open Beckham Combs Community Center was made.
 But it was permanently closed when the Big Branch Baptist Church purchased the building for church use and also to use it for the Bethel Christian Academy.

 In addition to the private and public school options, the Hindman Settlement School offers support for families that are interested in preserving and continuing the unique way of life available in the eastern Kentucky Appalachian Mountains.